Could early aging in diabetes signal hidden heart risk?

 Summary

-This study looked at whether people with type 2 diabetes who show signs of premature aging are more likely to develop heart muscle disease.
-Researchers measured aging markers in blood and used heart imaging in 150 adults aged 40-55 with diabetes but no heart symptoms.
+This completed study looked at whether people with type 2 diabetes who show signs of premature aging (like shortened telomeres) are more likely to develop heart muscle disease.
+Researchers used heart scans and blood tests in 150 adults aged 40-55 with diabetes but no heart symptoms.
 The goal was to find early warning signs to prevent future heart problems.

 Disclaimer